BTL00/mining-mateuus-py-rest-client/README.md

 # mining-zapisywacz-py-rest-client
-A python script that sends does a REST api request when share is found.
+A python script that does a REST API request when a share is found.
 Useful if you want to divide profits with someone while mining to the same wallet.

 ## Confirmed versions:
 - trex-0.19.5 with cuda 11.1